-Watch the first celebration of the Esserman-Knight Journalism Prize winners, which took place June 18, 2020.
+Watch the first celebration of the Esserman-Knight Journalism Award winners, which took place June 18, 2020.

 Reporter Julie K. Brown and Visual Journalist Emily Michot of the Miami Herald for their groundbreaking reporting on the case of sex trafficker Jeffrey Epstein, “Perversion of Justice”: